Narrative Theology:

 vs. Narrative Theology

-Systematic Theology (A Western/Greek Approach):
+Systematic Theology (a Western/Greek Approach):

-These systems require a set of postulates and presuppositions that must be taken together, as a whole, on faith, in order to work.
+These systems require a set of postulates and presuppositions that must be taken together, as a whole, on faith, to work.
 They teach “what the Bible says” rather than letting it speak.
 They cannot literally believe the Bible literally; instead, they impose a system on top of it, often depending on a “gap of ignorance” between leaders at the top and the dependent followers at the bottom, recycling doctrinal entropy.

 (e.g., Charismatic, Pentecostal, Calvinist, Catholic, Progressive, etc.).

-Narrative Theology (A Mystic/Semitic Approach): Starts with the Scriptures as they are, not the assumed arguments of 2,000 years.
+Narrative Theology (a Mystic/Semitic Approach): Starts with the Scriptures as they are, not the assumed arguments of 2,000 years.
 It goes Ad Fontes (to the source), honoring the author’s design, the audience’s context, and interdisciplinary research as a means of truth-finding.
 It takes Scriptures literally as ancient literature and a spiritual diagnostic guide, rather than forcing the Bible to be different (sometimes called biblicism).

 “The Bible is the manger in which Christ is laid.
 We do not worship the manger, but we go to it to find the Life.”